What is the difference between ISO 14001 and ISO 50001?August 10th, 2022 By Amber Benjamin

 What is an EMS?

-An Environmental Management System (EMS) is a tool which implements measures to reduce waste and overall environmental impact; this is accomplished by improving a business’s efficiency and waste management.
-The EMS is the internationally recognised standard for establishing this type of system.
+An environmental management system is a tool which implements measures to reduce waste and overall environmental impact; this is accomplished by improving a business’s efficiency and waste management.
+The environmental management system is the internationally recognised standard for establishing this type of system.

 ISO 14001 is increasing in popularity and need because of the growing climate concerns and pressure from social groups.
 Many businesses have a corporate environmental and social responsibility to act on climate change.
 A company can continuously identify areas where improvements in environmental performance can be made, making your organisation more efficient and reducing your environmental impact.

-Getting ISO 14001, which implements an EMS, could potentially increase the number of clients your business receives due to your business’s adherence to being environmentally responsible.
+Getting ISO 14001, which implements an environmental management system, could potentially increase the number of clients your business receives due to your business’s adherence to being environmentally responsible.

 What is an EnMS?

-An Energy Management System (EnMS) is a framework in which organisations in all sectors can manage their energy use.
+An energy management system is a framework in which organisations in all sectors can manage their energy use.
 The model is based on the continuous improvement management system used in other standards such as ISO 9001 or ISO 14001.

-An EnMS allows companies to identify and adopt energy-saving opportunities and technologies.
-The methods encouraged by the establishment of an EnMS reduces the carbon footprint produced by energy usage and will positively contribute to the improvement of our planet.
+An energy management system allows companies to identify and adopt energy-saving opportunities and technologies.
+The methods encouraged by the establishment of an energy management system reduces the carbon footprint produced by energy usage and will positively contribute to the improvement of our planet.

-The performance of an EnMS reduces the reliance on costly energy usage that may be unnecessary and causing environmental damage.
+The performance of an energy management system reduces the reliance on costly energy usage that may be unnecessary and causing environmental damage.
 A prime example would be a business which switches to renewable energy sources, solar panels, or wind energy in comparison to fossil fuels.